NEWPORT, R.I. – U.S. Naval War College (NWC) held a remembrance ceremony commemorating the 15th anniversary of the Sept. 11, 2001 attacks.

 The remembrance also included a wreath laying at the memorial and a bell-ringing ceremony conducted by the Newport-area chief petty officer selectees.
-Students and staff from the Navy Supply Corps School also attended.
+Students from the Newport-based Naval Academy Preparatory School also attended.

 The 11 lost members of NWC community honored at the ceremony were Capt.
 Gerald DeConto, a 1998 graduate of NWC; Lt.
 Cmdr.
 Robert Elseth, who went through NWC’s Fleet Seminar Program; Capt.
 Lawrence Getzfred, who graduated in 1990; Angela Houtz had just begun her Fleet Seminar Program course; Lt.
 Cmdr.
 Patrick Murphy, who studied at NWC’s Fleet Seminar Program; Lt.
 Jonas Panik, who was studying at the college’s Fleet Seminar; retired Capt.
 Jack Punches, a 1985 graduate; Cmdr.
 Robert Schlegel, also from the Fleet Seminar Program; Cmdr.
 Dan Shanower, a Fleet Seminar student; Army Lt.
 Col. Kip Taylor, a 1998 graduate; and retired Capt.
 John Yamnicky Sr., a 1967 graduate.

 Patriots Memorial consists of a section of limestone removed from the damaged portion of the Pentagon.
 The names of the 11 fallen are inscribed on the memorial, which was dedicated in Sept.
 2002.